Playboy Magazine Prices

 Playboy became a staple of American culture not long after its inception in 1953.
 Playboy clubs dotted the urban landscape, the mid 60s to the mid 70s, and the magazine had hit its circulation highs (September 1972 was the best -selling issue of all time with a count of 7,012,000 copies sold).

-The magazine has always presented the most beautiful women in the world in appealing prictorials shot by some of the best glamour photographers in the world.
+The magazine has always presented the most beautiful women in the world by some of the best glamour photographers in the world.
 In addition to plenty of Marilyn Monroe, Jayne Mansfield, Sophia Loren in the early days, more recent stars such as Drew Barrymore, Farrah Fawcett, Madonna, Shannon Doherty, LaToya Jackson, Cindy Crawford, and Pam Anderson were interspersed by the likes of Joan Collins, Bo Derek, Jayne Kennedy and Raquel Welch.

 PRICING & COLLECTING INFO: